MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Out-of-Distribution Generalization: 2022

+- Stable learning establishes some common ground between causal inference and machine learning. [[paper]](https://www.nature.com/articles/s42256-022-00445-z)
+  - Peng Cui, Susan Athey. *Nature Machine Intelligence*
+  - Key Word: Stable Learning; Causal Inference.
+  - Digest: With the aim of bridging the gap between the tradition of precise modelling in causal inference and black-box approaches from machine learning, stable learning is proposed and developed as a source of common ground.
+This Perspective clarifies a source of risk for machine learning models and discusses the benefits of bringing causality into learning.

 - CrossMatch: Cross-Classifier Consistency Regularization for Open-Set Single Domain Generalization. [[paper]](https://openreview.net/forum?id=48RBsJwGkJf)
   - Ronghang Zhu, Sheng Li. *ICLR 2022*
   - Key Word: Single Domain Generalization, Open-Set Recognition.